AmadiDelight1/Delight-Repository/Portfolio/Low Birth Weight Analysis README.md

 ## Preparation Tools
   - Power Query: This was used to extract, clean, shape, pivot and unpivot data.
 Also, it was used to develop a pipeline that cut manual processing from 4 hours to 20 minutes
-  - Power BI: This was to create visuals that solve specific problems and real time insights that drives accurate decison making.
+  - Power BI: This was to create visuals that solve specific problems and real time insights that drives accurate decision making.

 ----